dyne/Zenroom/README.md

 [![software by Dyne.org](https://zenroom.dyne.org/img/software_by_dyne.png)](http://www.dyne.org)

-Zenroom is a brand new, small and portable virtual machine for cryptographic operations.
-The Zenroom VM has no external dependencies, is smaller than 2MB, runs in even less memory and is ready for experimental use on many target platforms: desktop, embedded, mobile, cloud and browsers (webassembly).
+Zenroom is a brand new virtual machine for fast cryptographic operations on Elliptic Curves.
+The Zenroom VM has no external dependencies, includes a cutting edge selection of C99 libraries and builds a small executable ready to run on: desktop, embedded, mobile, cloud and browsers (webassembly).
+It also compiles unikernel (without Linux).

 Zencode is the name of the language executed by Zenroom: it is simple to understand and can process large data structures while operating cryptographic transformations on them.
 Zencode is a Domain Specific Language whose design is informed by pilot use-cases in DECODE.